Article

 1x

 Due to the recent advances in artificial intelligence (AI), businesses in many industries are integrating it into their system and processes.
-While some may believe that AI jobs are only for those who are especially tech savvy, this is a misconception.
-You don’t have to work as a software engineer or machine learning engineer to find exciting and lucrative job opportunities within AI.
+While some may believe that AI jobs are only for those who are especially tech-savvy with coding skills, this is a misconception.
+You don't have to work as a software engineer or machine learning engineer to find exciting and lucrative AI career opportunities.

-If you don’t know what Python is and you’ve never heard of open-source code, you can still find engaging work with artificial intelligence.
-In this article, we’ll cover ten AI jobs that are tailor-made for non-techies.
-We’ll help you understand exactly how you can search for a new job in data analytics, even if you don’t have tech or programming skills.
+If you don't know what Python is and you've never heard of open-source code, you can still find engaging work with artificial intelligence.
+In this article, we'll cover ten AI jobs that are tailor-made for non-techies who have a knack for AI development.
+We'll help you understand exactly how you can search for a new job in data analysis, even if you don't have tech or programming skills.

 Finding AI jobs for non-techies

-AI is about more than algorithms and programming.
+AI technology is about more than algorithms and programming languages.
 It also involves a broader spectrum of disciplines, including data science, chatbots, natural language processing (NLP), and large language models like ChatGPT.

 Even if you lack the hard programming skills we typically think people in this sector need, you could still work as a junior threat hunter and protect cybersecurity networks from hackers.
-Or, you could serve as an analytics translator whose main responsibility is reviewing data and drawing conclusions that have a real business impact.
+You could also serve as an analytics translator whose main responsibility is reviewing data and drawing conclusions that have a real business impact.

 These jobs are essential for the development of high-quality AI algorithms and products and don't require a degree in computer science or significant prior tech experience.